ville23023/Saastolaskuri/README.md

 - The site is created to cater to common screen reader functionalities
 - Initial tests done with NVDA
 - User should be able to use the app in browser using screen readers and keyboard only the experience is still a bit clanky but useable.
+- The site is ran through Wave site checker and returns no errrors

 **Work in progress**